valeryjacobs/azure-tessel/labs/docker/README.md

 #### Building & running a container image
-After a couple of minutes, we have our host VM running,a storage account for the host VM VHD file, and the certificates for running the Daemon and have it listen to port 4243.

 * Make sure the host VM is available by visiting portal.azure.com and klik the browse button to go to the list of running VM.
-Select the VM with the hostname we used in the 'azure vm docker create command (step B5).
+Select the VM with the hostname we used in the 'azure vm docker create' command.
 Also note both endpoints created from the command and the CLI tools and the Docker extension.
 * To make our container available outside of the host we need to add another endpoint.
-Enter 'azure vm endpoint create -n "HTTP" "vmhostname" 80 80' to add the endpoint for HTTP traffic through TCP port 80.
+Enter 'azure vm endpoint create -n "HTTP" "[vmhostname]" 80 80' to add the endpoint for HTTP traffic through TCP port 80.
 You can check the portal website to confirm the creating of the endpoint. the -n is just an endpoint name.
 The options '80 80' refer to the mapping of an internal port (the one openen in the host VM) and external port (the one we can talk to from our Tessel client).
+The hostname is the DNS name without the '.cloudapp.net' extensions.
 * Check whether our Docker service is running by running 'sudo docker --tls -H tcp://vmhostname.cloudapp.net:4243 info'. --tls lets us run a command on the host VM from the client console/terminal and this works because we already have the necessary certificates setup.

 We could use the tls command also to setup an image for our container on but a better approach would be to define a Dockerfile and let Docker manage the creation of the image.
 The Dockerfile instructs Docker what base image should be used and what command it must execute on top of the base image to create additional layers that ultimately make up the image that has all the parts our app needs to run.
 In our case this will be Node, NPM (the Node package manager) and our application script files.

+* Create the following Dockerfile:
+'''
+# DOCKER-VERSION .....

+FROM ubuntu:14.04

+# make sure apt is up to date
+RUN apt-get update

+# install nodejs and npm
+RUN apt-get install -y nodejs npm git git-core

+ADD start.sh /tmp/

+RUN chmod +x /tmp/start.sh

+CMD ./tmp/start.sh
+'''

+* And add the start.sh script file that we can edit without the need to rebuild the image.
+* Replace the GITREPO tag with the GIT repository URL (https://github.com/[name]/[REPO].git) that contains the REST API code for our Node application.
+'''
+cd /tmp

+# try to remove the repo if it already exists
+rm -rf [GITREPO]; true

+git clone [GITREPO]

+cd [GITREPO]

+npm install

+node .
+'''

 #### Running the REST API and connecting up the Tessel client
 * Create the Dockerfile